 Usually sponsored by an academic or professional organization

-For open access publishing consideration: UML may have an institutional discount with this publisher for article processing charges (APCs).
-Consult the following library webpage
+SAGE Journals Online This link opens in a new window Please Note: For open access publishing consideration: UML may have an institutional discount with this publisher for article processing charges (APCs).
+Consult the following library webpage for more information.

 SAGE Journals Online provides online access to the full text of SAGE journals, spanning the humanities, social sciences, and science, technology, and medicine.